 - EDIBLE LANDSCAPING – Hey, there’s no reason your beautiful flowerbeds can’t be edible!
 I even landscaped our new porch addition on the CHEAP and using many beautiful edibles.

-- RETRACTABLE CLOTHESLINE – Put it up a*Retractable Clothesine, hang out your clothes, bring the whole thing back inside when done.
+- RETRACTABLE CLOTHESLINE – Put it up a*Retractable Clothesine, hang out your clothes, then bring the whole thing back inside when done.
 Done & done!

 - RAINWATER COLLECTION – We have several different rainwater collection methods we use on the homestead.
 But there are many *cute options available now for purchase that can blend right in with your landscaping!

 Although I’ve already polled our Facebook Followers, you can help too!!
 What restrictions has your HOA placed on you that you’ve been able to circumvent to continue strolling down a simple-life path?